Connecticut Sportsbooks + Sports Betting Sites

 Will Connecticut Residents Get into Trouble for Placing Bets Online?

-You will not get into trouble for placing bets on sports at offshore online bookies.
-Since the state has no online sports betting licenses available to the various gambling operators in the state to date, it cannot use non-existent laws to prosecute its residents for betting online.
-In fact, the state has never cited, fined, arrested, or jailed any of its residents for betting on sports at offshore online sportsbooks.
+You will not get into trouble for placing bets on sports at the many available online sportsbooks in Connecticut.
+Since Connecticut has no online sports betting licenses available to the various gambling operators in CT to date, it cannot use non-existent laws to prosecute its residents for betting online.
+In fact, Connecticut has never cited, fined, arrested, or jailed any of its residents for betting on sports at any of the online sportsbooks.
 Since Connecticut-friendly offshore online bookies are not even based in Connecticut, the state has absolutely no power over them.

 However, you could very well get into trouble if you deal with an unlicensed live bookie operating in Connecticut.
 The state will also prosecute you if you try running a live or online bookmaking business in the state.
-In order to bet legally on your favorite sports events, your only safe avenue is to register at the legal offshore online sportsbooks we recommend.
+In order to bet legally on your favorite sports events, your only safe avenue is to register at the legal online sportsbooks we recommend.
+Let’s take a look at some of your options!

 Where Can Connecticut Residents Bet Sports Online?